The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Efficient, End-to-End, and Tight DP Audits?

 On the other hand, auditing with \fdp poses several challenges.
 Firstly, as discussed in Section~\ref{sec:subsampling_analysis}, \fdp guarantees of mechanisms are not always known (this is an active area of research).
 Furthermore, when used for DP estimation, it can be difficult to estimate the full $f$-DP curve compared to DP guarantees with only a few scalar parameters (e.g., \puredp, \approxdp, \gdp).
 In fact, even when estimating \approxdp, the $\delta$ parameter is typically fixed~\cite{jagielski2020auditing,nasr2021adversary,houssiau2022tapas,askin2022statistical,lokna2023group,pillutla2023unleashing,steinke2023privacy,annamalai2024what,feng2024privacy,annamalai2024shuffle} so that only $\varepsilon$ is being estimated.
 Therefore, there are no known methods to estimate $f$-DP guarantees with confidence intervals, and doing so constitutes an open research question.

-Moreover, the DP guarantees and adjacency notions audited might not always be explicitly stated.
+Moreover, the DP guarantees and adjacency notions audited might not always be explicitly stated or are left unclear.
 This is the case for the adjacency notion in several key papers~\cite{feng2024privacy,annamalai2024nearly,huang2025auditing,nasr2025the,askin2025general}.
 Furthermore, several results~\cite{nasr2023tight,annamalai2024nearly,mahloujifar2024auditing,cebere2025tighter,xiang2025privacy} are given with respect to \approxdp, although closer inspection of their methodology reveals that they are instead auditing the \fdp or \gdp guarantees.

 \begin{takeawaybox}{Takeaway 1} DP audits should be clear about the exact DP guarantee being audited along with the adjacency notions considered.
 In general, auditing \fdp guarantees are optimal, but deriving tight guarantees for specific mechanisms is currently an open challenge. \end{takeawaybox}